klippa-app/receipt-ocr/README.md

 ### Explanation:
 - API_URL: Change this to the actual endpoint you need to use.
 Check [Klippa’s documentation](https://dochorizon.klippa.com/api/swagger#/) for the correct API URLs.
 - API_KEY: Place your Klippa API key here.
-- upload_receipt: This function uploads the image file to the Klippa OCR API and handles the response.
+- image_path: Change this path to the actual path of the image you want to upload.
-- files: The image file is opened in binary mode and sent as part of the request.
+- request.components: You can enable of disable the different components in the request.
-  Response Handling: The script checks if the request was successful and prints the extracted data or an error message.
+- At the end of the code, there is an example usage piece that can be used to test the code.

 ### Important Notes:
 Ensure you use secure methods to store and manage your API keys.